FreeStyle: Free Lunch for Text-guided Style Transfer using Diffusion Models: Conclusion

 \section{Conclusion}

-In this work, we introduce FreeStyle, an innovative text-guided style transfer method leveraging pre-trained large text-guided diffusion models.
-Unlike prior methods, FreeStyle achieves style transfer without additional optimization or the need for reference style images.
-The framework, featuring a dual-stream encoder and a single-stream decoder, adapts seamlessly to specific style transfer through the adjustment of scaling factors.
-Despite its extreme simplicity, our method demonstrates superior performance in visual quality, artistic consistency and robust content information preservation across various styles and content images.
-These results contribute significantly to advancements in the field of training-free style transfer.
+In this study, we present FreeStyle, an innovative text-guided style transfer method that utilizes pre-trained large text-guided diffusion models.
+Diverging from previous approaches, FreeStyle accomplishes style transfer without the need for additional optimization or reference style images.
+The framework, comprising a dual-stream encoder and a single-stream decoder, seamlessly adapts to specific style transfer tasks by adjusting scaling factors.
+Despite its simplicity, our method showcases superior performance in terms of visual quality, artistic consistency, and robust preservation of content information across diverse styles and content images.
+These findings significantly advance the field of training-free style transfer.
+Meanwhile, as a training-free approach, the unavoidable manual parameter tuning remains an area for improvement.
+In future work, we will address this issue to achieve a parameter-adaptive training-free style transfer method.